-Ratib al-Attas was composed by the great saint and Qutb Habib Umar ibn Abdur Rahman al-Attas X (992-1072AH).
-It is a collection of litanies and supplications, the blessings of which are like an endless ocean.
-Many virtues and benefits are associated with the litany including the removal of afflictions and difficulties, fulfilment of needs, protection of one’s family, forgiveness of sins and lengthening one’s life.
+Ratib al-Attas (Arabic: راتب العطاس) is a composition of litanies and supplications, the blessings of which are like an endless ocean.
+It was composed by the great saint and Qutb Habib Umar ibn Abdur Rahman al-Attas X (992-1072AH).
+Many virtues and benefits are associated with this litany including the removal of afflictions and difficulties, fulfilment of needs, protection of one’s family, forgiveness of sins and the lengthening of one’s life.
 It should be recited every day, or once in the morning and once in the evening if read for a particular intention.
 The Ratib al-Attas is said to be the only piece of literature attributed to Habib Umar during his lifetime.

 About Ratib al-Attas

-On occasion, Habib Umar al-Attas himself would reveal unintentionally his rank, when overcome by spiritual states.
+On occasion, Habib Umar al-Attas himself would unintentionally reveal his rank, when overcome by spiritual states.
 One such example was when he was asked by his student: “Is it possible for one to reach the rank of Shaykh Abd ul-Qadir Jilani?”
 Habib Umar replied, “I am like him, and like him, and like him,” repeating it twenty times.
-He would only make such remarks when overcome with spiritual enrapture and was in reality upon the path of extreme humility, relying only on the mercy and favour of Allah.
+He would only make such remarks when overcome with spiritual enrapture.
+In reality, he was upon the path of extreme humility, relying only on the mercy and favour of Allah.
 He did not consider himself to be a man of rank, spirituality, knowledge or action.
 Imam al-Haddad described him as “a sign of Allah in humility”.

 The people of rank remarked that his state was unlike other saints.
 Despite his exalted station, he had the utmost compassion, kindness and modesty.
 In congregational prayer, he did not designate a specific place for himself and would sit in any vacant space available to him.
 He wouldn’t allow others to move from their places for him.
 He generously gave to the poor and to widows and was affectionate to all, especially to children.